logicmoo/logicmoo_workspace/swish/2dWord.md

 Use the video controls to pause or step through the animation.
 Clicking the top left corner of the animation lets you see the timeline as usual; LPS timelines and 2d worlds are implemented as SWISH Prolog answer [renderers](http://lpsdemo.interprolog.com/example/rendering.swinb).

 In order to see your LPS program running in 2D, you need to write a few clauses for the d/2 predicate, specifying "display properties" for each fluent and/or event you wish to see.

+**NOTE: d/2 clauses must NOT use Prolog cuts nor if-then-elses, nor unbound arithmetic instructions - clauses should be calleable with all unbound head variables.
+Furthermore, d/2 must be deterministic when called with the first argument bound.**

 Next we look at what "props" (for short) are available.

 # About d/2 props #